We may be contacted at any time at Austdac Pty Limited, PO Box 6486, Baulkham Hills BC, NSW 2153.

 Where possible, we will collect personal information directly from you.
 We collect information through various means, including interviews, appointments, forms and questionnaires (whether in hardcopy or electronic format, including information submitted via our website or other electronic means).
 If you feel that the information that we are requesting, either on our forms or in our discussions with you, is not information that you wish to provide, please feel free to raise this with us.

-In some situations we may also obtain personal information about you from a third party source.
-If we collect information about you in this way, we will take reasonable steps to contact you and ensure that you are aware of the purposes for which we are collecting your personal information and the organisations to which we may disclose your information, subject to any exceptions under the Privacy Act.
+In some situations, we may also obtain personal information about you from a third party source.
+If we collect information about you in this way, we will take reasonable steps to contact you and ensure that you are aware of the purposes for which we are collecting your personal information and the organisations to which we may disclose your information, however we may not disclose the source of this information if the source has requested it remain confidential, subject to any exceptions under the Privacy Act.

 Our internet service provider may record details of visits to our site and when visiting our site your visit may be logged and the following information may be collected: